Fire and rescue services

 Get medical advice if you have a fever or diarrhoea.

-The current conflict has made it difficult to access medical services.
+The current conflict has made it difficult to access full medical services across the country.

 The standard of medical facilities and services is generally poor and is of an even lower standard in rural areas.
 Ambulance and emergency services are inadequate and are often not available or accessible, particularly in rural areas.